bterwijn/memory_graph/README.md

 Here we show values being inserted in a HashSet in PyCharm.
 When inserting the last value '44' we "Step Into" the code to show more of the details.
 ![images/hash_set.gif](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/hash_set.gif)

-Or see it in the [Memory Grah Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/hash_set.py&breakpoints=32&continues=1&timestep=0.5&play).
+Or see it in the [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/hash_set.py&breakpoints=32&continues=1&timestep=0.5&play).

 # Sorting Algorithms #